AbhisekPhy/AbhisekPhy.github.io/_pages/opening.md

 author_profile: true
 ---

 *Postdoc positions:* Currently, there is no Postdoc opening in my group.
+If you have your own funding (e.g., NBHM) or seek assistance with a position, please feel free to write to me.

 *Postdoc positions:* We are looking for motivated and bright students to join our Condensed Matter Theory group at IITGN.
 Interested students are encouraged to write to me with your CV () here: adPhD (Deadline – March 26, 2025).
 If you want to discuss possible research directions, please feel free to write to me.